bgaber/terraform/aws/fedramp/automated-datadog-agent-upgrade/README.md

 # Testing

-Once this solution is deployed it can be tested from the AWS Lambda console by going to the `automated-agent-installation` Lambda function and using the native **Test** functionality.
+Once this solution is deployed it can be tested from the AWS Lambda console by going to the `automated-datadog-agent-upgrade` Lambda function and using the native **Test** functionality.

 ![Alt text](images/lambda-do-nothing.png?raw=true "Lambda output when latest agent version not approved")